-Varicose vein is a condition that affects all people irrespective of gender and age.
-However, not everyone is at the same risk level.
+Whilst varicose veins is a condition that affects all people irrespective of gender and age, not everyone is at the same risk level.
 There are those whose vulnerability is higher because of the underlying set of factors.
 Knowing your risk factors will help you in choosing a healthy lifestyle that will prevent varicose veins.
-These risk factors include:

-Age – Generally, aging causes your veins and capillaries to lose their elasticity and the valves inside them to function less efficiently.
+- Aging: The natural ageing process causes your veins and capillaries to lose their elasticity.
+The result causes the valves inside them to function less efficiently.
 This is a catalyst for varicose veins.

 - Pregnancy & Hormone Changes: Hormone changes can have an effect on the veins by causing the walls to relax and soften.
-As such, women are more prone to developing varicose veins compared to men because of the complex hormonal changes their bodies go through during pregnancy and menopause.
+As such, women are more prone to developing varicose veins compared to men.
+This is mainly because of the complex hormonal changes their bodies go through during pregnancy and menopause.
 It’s therefore more important for women to consider ways to prevent varicose veins.

 - Obesity.
-If you are obese, chances of you developing varicose veins is higher because the excess weight exerts pressure on the blood vessels located at the lower limbs.
+If you are obese, chances of you developing varicose veins is higher.
+This is because the excess weight exerts pressure on the blood vessels located at the lower limbs.

 Lowering Your Vulnerability To Prevent Varicose Veins

-In light of the above factors, it is somewhat impossible to completely eliminate the risk of varicose veins.
+In light of the above factors, it is impossible to completely eliminate the risk of varicose veins.
 If you’re going to get them you’re going to get them!
 When you think about just how many veins are in the body the chances of something going wrong somewhere is pretty small!
 That said, there are things you can do to lower the probability of you developing the problem.
-Some of these things include:

 Exercises help in promoting healthy veins.
 As a matter of fact, health experts recommend exercises in almost every health condition a person is diagnosed with.
 As you exercise, the muscles around your veins contract and relax thereby pushing blood back to the heart particularly from the calf muscles and the veins located in the arch of the foot.
 A strong calf muscle is associated with healthy blood circulation and minimal vein disease.